-As of September 2021, Disney changed how they offer annual passes.
-There is only one option for non-Florida residents and the four annual pass options are outlined below:
+As of winter 2022, there is only one option for non-Florida residents and the four annual pass options are outlined below:

 - Disney Pixie Dust Pass: $399 (Only available to Florida Residents – Monday through Friday only, blackout dates apply, up to 3 park reservations).